 Zamansky LLC Investigates Potential GPB Capital Holdings Lawsuit for Claims of Frauds

-Zamansky LLC is currently investigating GPB Capital Holdings (GPB) in relation to allegation that the firm has engaged in a number of fraudulent practices that caused financial harm to investors.
-GPB Capital Holdings’ alleged fraud has also recently been the subject of investigations conducted by the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA) and the Federal Bureau of Investigation (FBI).
+Zamansky LLC is currently investigating GPB Capital Holdings (GPB) in relation to an allegation that the firm has engaged in a number of fraudulent practices that caused financial harm to investors.
+GPB Capital Holdings’ alleged fraud has also recently been the subject of investigations conducted by the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), and the Federal Bureau of Investigation (FBI).
 As summarized by InvestmentNews in March 2019:

 “GPB Capital . . . raised $1.8 billion from accredited investors through private placement funds, which invest in auto dealerships and the waste management industry. . . .
 Registered [representatives] from dozens of independent broker-dealers sold the high risk, high-commission private placements.